 A revocable living trust can be an efficient way to transfer assets to your beneficiaries.
 It is revocable and amendable at any time.
-So as your needs and life situation change, your revocable living trust can change with you.
+So as your needs and life situation change, your trust can change with you.

 In this section you will learn about:

 - What a revocable living trust is

 - How a revocable living trust can benefit you

 - The importance of naming a successor trustee